 Ambient Light Mode – Enables the ambient lighting mode.
 This mode can be used to remove the blue sky tint from interior renders.
-When enabled, the project's environment will remain visible in the background but will no longer affect the diffuse indirect illumination and the reflections.
-An ambient white/gray color will be used as indirect environment.
-Note that the state of this parameter will not be saved with the project and has to be manually set.
+When enabled, the project's environment remains visible in the background but is no longer affect the diffuse indirect illumination and the reflections.
+An ambient white/gray color is used as indirect environment.
+Note that the state of this parameter is not saved with the project and has to be manually set.

 Ambient Light Intensity – Controls the intensity of the ambient lighting.
-Note that the value of this parameter will not be saved with the project and has to be manually set.
+Note that the value of this parameter is not saved with the project and has to be manually set.

 Ambient Light Intensity value between 100 and 200 is sufficient for interior renders when using Sun and Sky.